 - Abnormal heartbeat

 - Nervous system breakdown

 - Profuse sweating

-- Australian Resuscitation Council recommends applying vinegar to the area where you get sting.
+- Australian Resuscitation Council recommends applying vinegar to the area where you get stung.

-- Remove the tentacles by scrapping with a plastic object.
+- Remove the tentacles by scraping them with a plastic object.

-- After removing the tentacles, place the effected arm or leg in hot water at 40 to 45O C for 30 minutes.
+- After removing the tentacles, place the affected arm or leg in hot water at 40 to 45O C for 30 minutes.

-- For itching and swelling, use oral antihistamine.
+- For itching and swelling, use an oral antihistamine.

-- In worst-case scenario, the person may be hospitalized.
+- In the worst-case scenario, the person may be hospitalized.